whatisAI/whatisAI.github.io/_posts/2025-10-20-IntroAgents.md

 Notice that the tool will return the temepratures for the month of December, for all cities.
 It is the reasoning abilities in the LLM that allow it to focus on the destinations that fit my budget from the previous interaction.

-I then asked, "If I go to Istanbul, which are the cheapest dates to fly", for which the following tool call happens:
+I then asked, *"If I go to Istanbul, which are the cheapest dates to fly"*, for which the following tool call happens:

 ```
 get_flight_prices_origin_to_destination({